-The key benefit of CCA is the opportunity for residents to save money on their electric bills.
+The key benefit of CCA is the opportunity for residents to save money on their electric and/or natural gas bills.
 This is based on market conditions and the utility region in which one resides.

-First, the municipality must vote on and pass a local law authorizing a Community Choice Aggregation program.
-The municipality will then seek bids from ESCOs to obtain competitive electricity rates for participants.
-A resident will be able to opt out of the CCA program without penalty, in most cases, if they so choose.
+First, the municipality voted on and passed a local law authorizing a Community Choice Aggregation program.
+The municipality then sought bids from ESCOs to obtain competitive electricity rates for participants.
+A resident is able to opt out of the CCA program without penalty, in most cases, if they so choose.

-If a customer is already purchasing their power from an ESCO, they are initially ineligible to take advantage of the Community Choice Aggregation rate.
-A resident can, however, opt into the CCA program and receive a price reduction, though early termination of a contract with the existing ESCO may result in early termination fees.
+If a customer is already purchasing their power or natural gas from an ESCO, they are initially ineligible to take advantage of the Community Choice Aggregation rate.
+However, a resident can opt into the CCA program and receive a price reduction, though early termination of a contract with their existing ESCO may result in early termination fees.
 Be sure to check the terms and conditions of your existing ESCO contract.

-Each Community Choice Aggregation program will have its own timetable.
+Each part of the Community Choice Aggregation program has its own timetable.
 Due to time requirements for task completion as specified by PSC order, several months are required to faithfully complete all stages in the CCA process.
-This program starts in July depending on monthly meter reads.
+This program starts in July 2019 for electricity and December 2020 for natural gas, depending on monthly meter reads.

 If you are currently being served by your local utility, you do not need to do anything.
 You will automatically be included in the program unless you opt out (see next question).

-No. Residents can opt out during a 30-day opt-out period.
-Opt-out notices will be provided via USPS mail prior to the program commencing.
+No, residents can opt out during a 30-day opt-out period.
+Opt-out notices are provided via USPS mail prior to the program commencing.
 Simply return the opt-out notice within 30 days and your account(s) will not be included.
 Participating account holders may leave the program at any time and without penalty.
 There are different ways that you can opt out of the program.
 One way is to mail the opt-out card back to the supplier.
-Another way is to call or email the supplier and clarify you want to opt out.
+Another way is to call or email the supplier and indicate that you want to opt out.
 Opting out can also be done through the program website.

 Residents who are enrolled in the program may terminate their participation at any time without early termination or exit fees.